Pork Ribs

 • 1 cup of hickory chips

-Marinate the ribs in the BBQ sauce for 1 - 2 days.
+Marinate the ribs in the BBQ sauce for one to two days.
 This is really important.
-The sauce helps tenderize the ribs, and the longer it soaks, the more the taste will permeate the meat.
+The sauce really penetrates the ribs, and the longer it soaks, the better it will taste.